How the Supply Chain Affects the U.S. Economy

 Natural disasters are becoming an increasing threat that can disrupt any part of the supply chain.
 The United Nations Refugee Agency reported their frequency has doubled in the last 20 years due to global warming.
 The impact on local productivity can last decades after an event.

 If a disaster is bad enough, it can slow global growth.
-In 2011, Japan's earthquake and the resultant tsunami created damage to enough ports and airports to halt 20% of the world's supply of semiconductor equipment and materials.
+In 2011, Japan's earthquake and the resultant tsunami created the most damage to the world's supply of automobiles, electronics, and semiconductor equipment.
 The wings, landing gears, and other major airline parts are also made in Japan, so the quake disrupted the production of Boeing's 787 Dreamliner.
 U.S. gross domestic product slowed in 2011 as 22 Japanese auto part plants suspended production.

 Supply Chain Management